ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     var app = express();
     ```

-0. Configure Express session
+0. Configure the Express session.

     In this example we employ a server-side session management middleware: [expressjs/session](https://github.com/expressjs/session).
-This means, only a session identifier is stored on the client side, within a cookie.
+This means only a session identifier is stored on the client side, within a cookie.

-    Please consult with expressjs/session [options](https://github.com/expressjs/session#sessionoptions) documentation on the parameters passed to the middleware when creating a new session.
+    Please consult the expressjs/session [options](https://github.com/expressjs/session#sessionoptions) documentation on the parameters passed to the middleware when creating a new session.
 For example:

     ```javascript
     /* index.js */